openstack/openstack-ansible/doc/source/reference/aboutosa.rst

 =======================

-OpenStack-Ansible (OSA) uses the `Ansible <https://docs.ansible.com/ansible/latest/getting_started/index.html>`_ IT automation engine to deploy an OpenStack environment on Ubuntu, Debian and CentOS Stream (including derivatives like Rocky Linux).
+OpenStack-Ansible (OSA) uses the `Ansible <https://docs.ansible.com/ansible/latest/getting_started/index.html>`_ IT automation engine to deploy an OpenStack environment on

+.. raw:: HTML
+    :file: ../../../deploy-guide/source/supported-platforms.html

 For isolation and ease of maintenance, all OpenStack services are installed by default from source code into python virtual environments.